 Step 4: Continue to scroll down until you see Languages.
-Click or tap on Languages or the downward arrow on the right to see display more options.
+Click or tap on Language or the downward arrow on the right to see more options.

-Step 5: You can add a new language by clicking on Add languages.
+Step 5: You can add a new language by clicking on the blue Add languages button.